Pausing AI development might go wrong. How to mitigate the risks?

 If we only ban general AI models, we might still get AGI through narrow models

-We want to restrict dangerous models that can do things like manipulate humans, plan strategically and write code.
-We don’t want to restrict very narrow models, like image classifiers used in self-driving cars or medical diagnosis.
-However, this leads to a difficult situation where there are strong incentives to stretch the definition of “narrow” AI.
+We want to restrict dangerous models that have dangerous capabilities like manipulating humans, planning strategically and writing code.
+We don’t want to restrict very narrow AI models, like image classifiers used in self-driving cars or medical diagnosis.
+Luckily, virtually all of these narrow models fall outside of our proposed restrictions, because these models tend to be relatively small.

-Therefore, we haven’t defined “narrow” AI in our proposal, but instead, we use the three conditions mentioned above.
+Therefore, we haven’t defined “narrow” or “general” AI in our proposal, but instead, we use three conditions related to model size, compute used and capabilities.

 If a pause is implemented, we should expect a political compromise